On Extended Thermodynamics: From Classical to the Relativistic Regime: Second Order Theories: The Hydrodynamical Approximation

-For the case of a simple fluid, it is often convenient to express (\ref{SOT:NU1}, \ref{SOT:PI}, \ref{SOT:PI1}) in terms of the frame invariant heat flux vector $q^{\mu}$ defined in (\ref{IHF}).
+where in these equations $u^{\mu}$ stands for $u_{E}{}^{\mu}$, $\Delta^{\mu \nu}=\Delta^{\mu \nu}(u_{E})$ etc.\\ For a simple fluid, it is often convenient to eliminate the particle drift $\nu^{\mu}$ from (\ref{SOT:NU2}, \ref{SOT:PII1}, \ref{SOT:PI2}) in favor of the frame invariant heat flux vector $q^{\mu}$ defined in (\ref{IHF}).
 Evaluating $q^{\mu}$ in the energy frame, yields